oracle/weblogic-toolkit-ui/documentation/2.0/content/navigate/model.md

 #### Prepare Model
-`Prepare Model` invokes the WDT [Prepare Model Tool](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/prepare/) to modify the model to work in a Kubernetes cluster with WebLogic Kubernetes Operator or Verrazzano installed.
-This action is available by using the `Prepare Model` button on the `Model` and `Kubernetes WebLogic Domain` pages and by selecting
-`Go` > `Prepare Model for Kubernetes`.
+`Prepare Model` invokes the WDT [Prepare Model Tool](https://oracle.github.io/weblogic-deploy-tooling/userguide/tools/prepare/) to modify the model to work in a Kubernetes cluster with WebLogic Kubernetes Operator installed.
+This action is available by using the `Prepare Model` button on the `Model` and `Kubernetes WebLogic Domain` pages and by selecting `Go` > `Prepare Model for Kubernetes`.
 It is also possible to run `Prepare Model` during the `Create Image` action, though typically it is best to run `Prepare Model` explicitly, prior to moving to the `Image` section.